Linear Time Subsequence and Supersequence Regex Matching

-We also define \emph{quantitative} versions of the matching problem.
+We also define \emph{quantitative} variants of this matching problem.
 For a string relation $\preceq$, the \emph{min-variant of the $\preceq$-matching problem} is as follows: For a given string $w \in \Sigma^*$ and an $\eword$NFA $A$, compute a shortest string $u$ with $u \preceq w$ and $u \in \LL(A)$, or report that no such string $u$ exists.
-The \emph{max-variant of the $\preceq$-matching problem} is as follows: For a given string $w \in \Sigma^*$ and an $\eword$NFA $A$, either report that there are arbitrarily large strings $u$ with $u \preceq w$ and $u \in \LL(A)$, or compute a longest string $u$ with $u \preceq w$ and $u \in \LL(A)$, or report that no such string $u$ exists.
-Further, all lower bounds on the quantitative versions of the matching problem will already apply in the setting where we are only required to compute the length of the resulting string.
+The \emph{max-variant of the $\preceq$-matching problem} is as follows: For a given string $w \in \Sigma^*$ and an $\eword$NFA~$A$, either report that there are arbitrarily long strings $u$ with $u \preceq w$ and $u \in \LL(A)$, or compute a longest string $u$ with $u \preceq w$ and $u \in \LL(A)$, or report that no such string $u$ exists.
+Further, all lower bounds on the quantitative variants of the matching problem will already apply in the setting where we are only required to compute the length of the witnessing string.

 Finally, we define a \emph{universal} variant of the matching problem.
-For a string relation $\preceq$, the \emph{universal-variant of the $\preceq$-matching problem} is as follows: For a given string $w \in \Sigma^*$ and an $\eword$NFA $A$, decide whether $A$ matches all strings $u$ with $u \preceq w$, i.\,e., decide the inclusion problem $\relSet_{\preceq}(w) \subseteq \LL(A)$.
+For a string relation $\preceq$, the \emph{universal-variant of the $\preceq$-matching problem} is as follows: For a given string $w \in \Sigma^*$ and an $\eword$NFA $A$, decide whether $A$ matches all strings $u$ with $u \preceq w$, i.e., decide the inclusion problem $\relSet_{\preceq}(w) \subseteq \LL(A)$.

-See Figure~\ref{fig:resultTables} for an overview of all our upper and lower bounds with respect to the variants of the regex matching problem.
-Recall that $m$ is the size of the input $\eword$NFA.
+Finally, note that if we choose $\preceq$ to be the string equality relation, then all the problem variants from above are just the same as the classical regex matching problem.

-\subparagraph*{Computational Model and Basic Input-Preprocessing.}
+\subsection{Computational Model and Basic Input-Preprocessing}